ethereum/remix-project/apps/remix-ide/README.md

 git clone https://github.com/ethereum/remix.git # only if you plan to link remix and remix-ide repositories and develop on it.

-cd remix  # only if you plan to link remix and remix-ide repositories and develop on it. npm install  # only if you plan to link remix and remix-ide repositories and develop on it. npm run bootstrap  # only if you plan to link remix and remix-ide repositories and develop on it.
+cd remix  # only if you plan to link remix and remix-ide repositories and develop on it. yarn install  # only if you plan to link remix and remix-ide repositories and develop on it. npm run bootstrap  # only if you plan to link remix and remix-ide repositories and develop on it.

 cd remix-ide
-npm install
+yarn install
 npm run setupremix  # only if you plan to link remix and remix-ide repositories and develop on it. npm start
 ```